A comprehensive list of eligible and ineligible expenses

 Heart defibrillator - Expenses paid for heart defibrillators are reimbursable.

 Herbs - The cost of herbs taken for general well-being are not reimbursable.
 However, the cost of herbs taken to alleviate a specific medical condition are reimbursable.
-Physician's diagnosis letter required.
+Medical diagnosis is required.

 Holistic treatments - See Alternative providers.